Kometa-Team/Kometa/docs/defaults/both/collectionless.md

 # Collectionless Collection

-The `collectionless` Default Metadata File is used to create a [Collectionless collection](../../builders/plex.md#plex-collectionless) to help Show/Hide Movies/Shows properly in your library.
+The `collectionless` Default Collection File is used to create a [Collectionless collection](../../builders/plex.md#plex-collectionless) to help Show/Hide Movies/Shows properly in your library.

 ![](../images/collectionless.png)